rose-collectionservices/collection-services-manual/03-COLLECTION ANALYSIS/readme.md

 that you can determine what level of arrangement and description will most effectively and efficiently meet those goals.
 In general, you are looking for the "golden minimum," the least granular level of arrangement and description that will meet the stated access and use goals for the collection.
-[Greene and Meissner] (<http://www.archivists.org/prof-education/pre-readings/IMPLP/AA68.2.MeissnerGreene.pdf> "http://www.archivists.org/prof-education/pre-readings/IMPLP/AA68.2.MeissnerGreene.pdf")
+[Greene and Meissner](<www.archivists.org/prof-education/pre-readings/IMPLP/AA68.2.MeissnerGreene.pdf> "www.archivists.org/prof-education/pre-readings/IMPLP/AA68.2.MeissnerGreene.pdf")

 ### 3.3.1 Identifying intellectual units within collections: